-Meet Bowser, Join his fan club, Help us improve his habitat
+Meet Bowser, Join his fan club, Help Create Bowser’s Peace Sanctuary

 Watch the KFOR TV interview with Stanton Pace and Bowser at the link below or scroll down for transcript.

 I will now be making special pieces for sale to support his new 1 acre enclosure with his own pond, boulders, and lots climbing trees, and a cave dug into his hillside (Macomb Mountain).
-To support the drive to create Bowser’s New Habitat please visit.
+To support the drive to create Bowser’s Peace Sanctuary please visit

 Supporters of Bowser’s Habitat may receive one-of-a-kind pieces created from Bowser’s fur or carvings by Stanton Pace.